The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Discussion

 When AI systems are introduced to the writing process, they can impact cognitive and behavioral patterns in text production, such as changes in control and the dynamics of the established writing process that, in turn, change ownership and authorship for users.

 \paragraph{Involvement and Psychological Ownership} With automation introduced by interactive AI, influence over the interaction is one core issue \cite{bergstrom_sense_2022,shneiderman_bridging_2020}.
+Existing research, such as \citet{lehmann_suggestion_2022}, found a change in perceived authorship depending on the control over texts, for example, when composing text with AI-generated phrases and steering automatic AI writing.
+We extend this work by examining authorship and ownership in more detail, personalizing the text generation, and abstracting beyond the sentence-level interaction.

 Be reminded that levels of influence did not affect the sense of ownership directly in Study 1 but that the sense of ownership did change as a function of the sense of control over the content and sense of leadership in the interaction which was affected by our \ims{}.
 The regression models, taking into account individual variation with respect to control, highlight that there is a large variation in the mental model of human-AI interaction with respect to user involvement.
 This is in line with \citet{pierce_state_2003} who found that ownership increases with one's own subjective involvement.
 Thus, not only objective control, e.g., as induced by different \ims{}, but the subjective experience of control in human-AI interaction is essential to understanding how users relate to AI-generated content in terms of ownership.

 \paragraph{AI Support and the Cognition of Writing} Including text suggestion tools in writing tasks also shapes the cognitive processes involved in writing.
 Originally, the commonly used Flower and Hayes model \cite{flower_cognitive_1981} describes writing as an iterative process comprising the subprocesses planning, translating, and revising at different levels of granularity, all internal to the writer.
 Hayes' revised model \cite{Hayes2012} extends and adapts this model, e.g., by introducing the ``Task Environment'' as an element.
 This also acknowledges the role of technology in transcription, but its position is still that of a tool at the writer's command. \citet{Bhat2022} argue that, by now, suggestion systems surpass this passive role.
 In fact, they found that suggestion systems influence what people write, even when suggestions do not reflect their own opinions (see also \cite{Jakesch2023opinionatedLLMs}).
 Consequently, they propose an adaptation of Hayes' model with interconnections between the system and the text written so far.
 The active role of AI systems also has consequences for authorship: if the text is influenced by a system, can an author still take full responsibility?